Jerusalem (play): Other productions

 In Summer 2018 a production of Jerusalem was staged at The Watermill Theatre, near Newbury, with Jasper Britton as Rooster.

 In June 2019, United Players in Vancouver, Canada, mounted a production at the Jericho Arts Centre.
 Directed by Kathleen Duborg, with Adam Henderson as Rooster, the production received a very positive reception during its run.

 In July 2019, Grec Festival 2019 in Barcelona, Spain, mounted production at the Teatre Grec.
 Directed by Julio Manrique and translation into Catalan by Cristina Genebat.

-In October 2023 at the Quay Arts Theatre Isle of Wight with Mark Entwhistle as Rooster.

 In February 2024, the Helsinki City Theatre, Helsinki, Finland, dramatized the play in Finnish, with Santeri Kinnunen playing Rooster.

+In September 2025, the Wild Will Theatre Company staged an outdoor, immersive production of Jerusalem as part of its seasonal programme, performing the play in a woodland setting that echoed its rural themes.
+The company mounted another outdoor production of Jerusalem in 2026.

 Legacy

 The play was listed in the book and iPad app Played in Britain: Modern Theatre in 100 Plays, where it was selected as being among one hundred of the "best and most influential plays" performed in Britain from 1945 - 2010.

 In 2013, the play was voted 6th in English Touring Theatre's public poll to determine the "nation's favourite play", and was one of the most popular plays with voters in London and the South East England.

 In 2014, the play was voted 9th in WhatsOnStage.coms public poll to determine "The top 100 plays of all time!"

 In 2015, the play was included in Michael Billington's list of the "101 greatest plays" ever written in any western language.
 Billington later made a list for The Guardian of "the 25 best British plays since Jerusalem" (to celebrate the play being revived at the Watermill Theatre 2018) where he described Butterworth's play as "the hit that transformed British theatre."

 In 2019, Dominic Cavendish wrote an article for The Telegraph titled "The greatest British play of the century: why Jez Butterworth's Jerusalem is a masterpiece".

 In 2019, the play was named as one of "The 40 best plays of all time" by The Independent.

 In 2019, writers for The Guardian ranked Jerusalem as the greatest theatrical work since 2000.